usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/ids_4805/readme.txt

-SOAP Single
+WADO Single

-<h2>Retrieve Image Document Set, Single Image</h2>
+<h2>WADO Retrieve, Single Image</h2>

 <p/>Tests the ability of the Image Document Source actor (SUT) to respond
-correctly to a Retrieve Image Document Set (RAD-69) Request from an Image Document Consumer actor (Simulator), for a single DICOM image file.
+correctly to a WADO Retrieve (RAD-55) Request from an Image Document Consumer actor (Simulator), for a single DICOM image file.

 <h3>Prior to running this test:</h3>
 <ol>